 The user @Cryptowhale later tweeted: “Immediately after Elon Musk replied to me, I got thousands of death threats, failed dox attempts, and false rumours spread about me by hardcore Bitcoin Maximalists.
 I respect everyone, regardless of whether you disagree with me!
 This is just sad behaviour though.”

-With reporting by Agence France-Presse and Reuters
+- George Russell, with reporting by Agence France-Presse and Reuters